 - Products liability – Offers basic coverage on malfunctions that occur to the products used in a project,

-While these policies represents a good start to a contractor’s insurance policy, it is just the beginning.
-Other things many contractors like to add into their policies include Contractor’s License Bond Insurance, Equipment Breakdown Insurance, Builder’s risk insurance, and Architects and Engineers insurance.
+While these policies represent a good start to a contractor’s insurance policy, it is just the beginning.
+Other things many contractors like to add to their policies include Contractor’s License Bond Insurance, Equipment Breakdown Insurance, Builder’s risk insurance, and Architects and Engineers insurance.

 Contractor’s License Bond Insurance